 3. More fun

 Collaborating with a team can be a rewarding and enjoyable experience compared to working alone.
 In a collaborative setting, team members can share ideas, demonstrate new techniques to one another, and seek advice from their peers.
-This dynamic fosters community within the team, making the overall assignment more engaging and fulfilling.
+This dynamic encourages community within the team, making the overall assignment more engaging and fulfilling.
 The spirit of teamwork creates a positive and stimulating environment where individuals can learn from one another and celebrate their collective achievements, making the collaborative effort more enjoyable and rewarding.

 4. Varied perspectives